-Florida Water was considered a unisex cologne and was often worn by both men and women alike.
+This perfume was considered a unisex cologne and was often worn by both men and women alike.

 Although Victorian etiquette manuals often warned young women to avoid overbearing or strong perfumes, Florida Water was considered to hold a neutral tone.
 It was also sometimes used to freshen textiles such as sachets, linens or corsages.
 It also became popular as an aftershave in barbershops.